iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

     Figure 13.
 An example of <em style="color:grey;">"sea anemone"</em> and <em style="color:grey;">"anemone fish"</em>.
 </div>

-To identify such groups within the dataset, we conducted an analysis using the updated ImageNet training labels from the Re-labeling ImageNet paper<d-cite key="9"/>, where an EfficientNet-L2 model was applied.

-We ran hierarchical clustering on the classes with high EfficientNet-L2 confusion rates.
-Next, we manually reviewed the clusters, defined the mentioned categories, and organized the images accordingly.
-Each cluster consists of between 2 and 10 classes.
-Ultimately, this process led to the identification of 151 classes, which we organized into 48 groups.
-In some cases, classes are part of multiple discovered relationships, which are of different category.
+We ran hierarchical clustering on the confusion matrix of EfficientNet-L2 <d-cite key="9"/>.
+Next, we manually reviewed the clusters and selected those that fit the definition of one of the categories above.
+Ultimately, 48 clusters were selected, containing 151 classes in total (2-10 per cluster).
+In some cases, clusters belong to more than one of the problematic categories.

 <div class="l-page">
   <iframe class="iframe-light" src="{{ 'assets/html/2025-04-28-imagenet-flaws/confusion_matrix.html' | relative_url }}" frameborder='0' scrolling='no' height="550px" width="100%"></iframe>